RuslanSerdiuk/DevOps_Tasks_and_solutions/CICD/Jenkins-Setup-configure/README.md

 For this task, you will create a security group and add the following rules:
 - Allow inbound HTTP access from anywhere.
 - Allow inbound SSH traffic from your computer’s public IP address so you can connect to your instance.
-- **AFTER LAUNCH** Master and Worker nodes - add to the Security Group the IP of the Master Node for the port 22.
+- **AFTER LAUNCH** Master and Worker nodes - add to the Security Group the IP of the Master Node for the port 22. :bangbang: